Renewable Diesel

 Even if two fuels have the same tailpipe emissions (like diesel vs. renewable diesel), their CI scores can be very different because their upstream emissions differ.

-Renewable diesel made from waste fats, for example, typically has much lower lifecycle emissions than petroleum diesel.
+Renewable diesel made from waste fats, for example, typically have much lower lifecycle emissions than petroleum diesel.

 Renewable Diesel delivers significant lifecycle GHG reductions compared with petroleum diesel and biodiesel.